Leo

 Winner of the International Dance for Camera Festival with ‘SFGHSF’

-Museums that have hosted and/or commissioned installations and interventions directed by Leo Kees
+Museums that have hosted and/or commissioned installations or interventions directed by Leo Kees

-Dance installation and photo shoot in collaboration with photographer Roberto Hernández Queijo and students of Escuela Experimental der Danza Contemporánea Neuquén.
+Dance intervention exploring how the body relates to works of art in a museum.
+Developed in collaboration with photographer Roberto Hernández Queijo and students of the Escuela Experimental de Danza Contemporánea.

-2010 — Albertinum, Staatliche Kunstsammlungen Dresden (Germany).
-Durational performances for the museum’s inauguration and reopening, organized by Tanzplan Dresden.
-Work: Adaption — inspired by Charles Darwin’s book The Expression of the Emotions in Man and Animals.
+2010 — Albertinum, Staatliche Kunstsammlungen Dresden (DE).
+Durational performances for the museum’s inauguration and reopening, organised by Tanzplan Dresden.
+Work: Adaptation — inspired by Charles Darwin’s The Expression of the Emotions in Man and Animals.

-Physical lecture-performance developed in collaboration with different museums.
-Currently, in the planning phase.
+2027–2029 — The IMAGINE: Trilogy.
+A physical lecture-performance developed in collaboration with various museums and theatres.
+Currently in the planning phase.

 Theatre Venues & Festivals

-(Narrow selection of venues that have presented and/or co produced works directed by Leo Kees)
+(Narrow selection of venues that have presented and/or co-produced works directed or co-directed by Leo Kees)

 2014 – Chalk About – British Dance Edition (UK)